kantoniko/ladino-pages/en/learning-ladino.md

 ## Courses and private lessons

-* [Ladino 21](https://en.ladino21.org/) has short (4x1 hour) courses in Ladino with Alejandro Acero Ayuda.
+* [Ladino 21](https://en.ladino21.org/) has short (4x1 hour) courses in Ladino with Alejandro Acero Ayuda and/or with Carlos Yebra López.
 They also offer private classes.

 * [eSefarad](https://esefarad.com/?p=101912) has short (4x1 hour) courses in Ladino with Liliana Benveniste.